rene-romero/BigDataScala/README.md

 The objective of this object is to read the selected dataset with the functions that we have previously created.
 Join the sources according to the analyzes that need to be created.
 And typify the information according to the type of data in each of the columns, it has been done in two ways:

-The first is reading the csv delivering a schema created by us.
+The first one, is reading the csv delivering a schema created by us.

 ![Untitled](./img/3.png)

-The second the columns have been casted at our discretion.
+The second one, the columns have been casted at our discretion.

 ![Untitled](./img/4.png)